▲ SIGMATERMINAL Open Terminal →

 Analyses / BA

-Setup: Recovery / Cyclical Rebound Confidence: 62 Horizon: 3-6 months Risk: High Category: Large Cap
+Setup: value-trap / recovery watch Confidence: 52 Horizon: 3-6 months Risk: medium-high Category: Large Cap

 🔒 Trade Plan — entry · target · stop